 • Chop 8 oz of mushrooms into small bite-sized pieces.

-• Add 1 tbsp of oil and mushrooms to the pan with the salt and sauté the mushrooms at medium heat until they get darker and release their juices.
+• Add 1 tbsp of oil and the mushrooms to the pan with the salt, and sauté over medium heat until the mushrooms darken and release their juices.

 • Add 4 cups of milk, 1 tsp salt, 1/2 tsp garlic powder, 1/4 tsp paprika, and 1/4 tsp black pepper.

-• In a separate bowl, mix 1/4 cup potato or corn starch and 1 cup of water.
+• In a separate bowl, mix 1/4 cup of potato or cornstarch and 1 cup of water.
 Stir until it dissolves completely.

 • Continue to heat the soup on low until it thickens and just starts to bubble.